Municipal Climate Solutions Programme accelerated climate work in municipalities and regions

 Projects funded from the programme

-The Municipal Climate Change Solutions Programme has funded nearly 160 projects in 2018–2023.
+The Municipal Climate Change Solutions Programme has funded about 160 projects in 2018–2024.
 The most important themes of the funded projects have been the climate and economic leadership in municipalities, climate cooperation between municipalities and companies, sustainable lifestyles and engagement of municipal residents, low-carbon transport, energy efficiency and resource wisdom as well as regional climate cooperation.
 The projects have been carried out by municipalities, regional councils, national organisations promoting climate change, research institutes and ELY Centres.
 Projects have been implemented in all regions of Mainland Finland.
 In addition to large cities, small and medium-sized municipalities have also been included in the programme.

 Studies and publications